David Finally Got the Whole Kingdom — Modern Paraphrase | nocap.bible

 Philistines Try Again — Different Strategy 🌿

 The Philistines came BACK.
 Same valley, same energy.
-But David didn't assume the same strategy would work twice.
+But didn't assume the same strategy would work twice.
 He went back to God again:

 And this time, God gave him a completely different battle plan: